-Table 4 shows adverse events that occurred ≥ 1% more frequently in patients receiving Xolair (omalizumab) than in those receiving placebo in the placebo-controlled asthma studies.
+Table 4 shows adverse reactions from four placebo-controlled asthma studies that occurred ≥ 1% and more frequently in patients receiving Xolair than in those receiving placebo.
 Adverse events were classified using preferred terms from the International Medical Nomenclature (IMN) dictionary.
 Injection site reactions were recorded separately from the reporting of other adverse events and are described following Table 4.

-Adverse Events ≥ 1% More Frequent in Xolair (omalizumab) -Treated Patients
+Table 4: Adverse Reactions ≥ 1% More Frequent in Xolair-Treated

 |Body as a whole|